In commercetools, a product is a sellable good or service. A product can be material or immaterial. Some examples of products include:

 For example, a clothing store might have a product, "Women's Pants" which has the following variants:

 - Green Women's Pants in size 40

 Using variants is a key decision which must be made before importing your product data into commercetools.

 Product variants are a powerful way to model catalog data, but can lead to issues with data size.
 For example, if you model a Product Variant for each size of pant and each color available, this often results in a large data set.

 When deciding to use product variants, try multiplying the variable attributes with each other.
 This gives a rough idea of how many variants a product might have.

 For example, 5 colors, 10 sizes and 4 fabrics make a selection of 200 possible combinations.
 You can model this as a single Product which has 200 Product Variants, but we'd recommend modeling this as multiple products instead, taking one of the variable attributes (color or fabric, for example) and using that as a Product.

 Let’s revisit the diagram of the Product Data Model:

 As we mentioned previously, Products contain Product Variants, and they all contain Product Attributes.
-From a data complexity standpoint, this means the data for a single Product can increase exponentially very quickly, and reach the JSON document size limit.
-In particular, creating Products which have too many Product Variants can quickly cause performance decreases.
+From a data complexity standpoint, this means the data for a single Product can increase exponentially very easy, and reach the JSON document size limit.
+In particular, creating Products which have too many Product Variants can cause performance decreases.

 When modeling products, be mindful of the amount of data which will be generated for any one Product.
 It’s important to be strategic what you choose to model as a Product Variant and what the purpose of a Product Attribute is.
 In general, we recommend creating more Products with less Variants.